With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 There are some relatively simple steps you can take to reduce the chances of having to have teeth removed.

 An injury or accident that knocks a tooth out can not necessarily be stopped.
+If you play contact sports you can reduce your risk by wearing a protective mouthguard.

 Eating a healthy balanced diet, reducing sugar intake, brushing your teeth twice a day for 2 minutes, with the correct technique as well as flossing will help.